Missing persons cases along U.S. Route 29 in Virginia

 Since 1996, there has been an unusually high number of cases involving young women disappearing along U.S. Route 29 (US 29) in Virginia, or an area known as the "Route 29 Corridor".
 Five young women disappeared in five years between 2009 and 2014, earning it a particularly notorious reputation.
+Of the nine murders/disappearances, only the cases of Morgan Dana Harrington (2009), Alexis Murphy (2013) and Hannah Graham (2014) were solved ending in convictions of their murderers, the other cases are still unsolved.

 Route 29

 Route 29 is a United States federal highway that stretches from Pensacola, Florida to Silver Spring, Maryland.
 It was originally constructed in October 1925.
 Currently, U.S. Route 29 stretches around 1,036 miles up and down the East coast.
 It has also been more recently known for a number of disappearances since 1996.

-Serial Killer Along Route 29
+Possible serial killer

 Richard Marc Evonitz was a serial killer active in the area from 1996 until 2002.
 While it was never confirmed, Evonitz was also suspected of being the Route 29 Stalker.
 In hindsight, detectives had claimed that it was highly unlikely to have multiple offenders in one area at one time.
 Evonitz was involved in the murder of three girls from Spotsylvania County, Virginia and the kidnapping and assault of a teenage girl in South Carolina.
 In addition, Evonitz was also suspected of two rapes prior to his offenses in Spotsylvania County.
 This was never confirmed.

-In June 2002, Evonitz committed suicide while surrounded by police.
+In June 2002, Evonitz committed suicide by shooting himself in the head with his handgun as he was surrounded by police.